 2 teaspoons celery seed

-1 cup olive oil (I use a lemon olive oil bu a vegetable oil works too)
+1 cup avocado oil (I use a lemon olive oil bu a vegetable oil works too)

-1/3 cup vinegar (I sometimes use a flavored rice wine vinegar or apple cider vinegar)
+1/3 cup champagne vinegar (I sometimes use a flavored rice wine vinegar or apple cider vinegar)

 - In the bowl of a food processor mix together the sugar, salt, dry mustard, celery seed and onions until well mixed.